 If you prefer to watch a video, you can learn all these instructions by watching:

 - Measure your belly circumference.
 This is done by measuring the widest area of your belly keeping the measuring tape parallel to the floor.

-2. Your Owlet Band comes with three size panels: XS-M, M-XL, 2XL-3XL.
+2. Your Band comes with three size panels: XS-M, M-XL, 2XL-3XL.
 Size can be found on the side of each panel.
-When worn correctly the logo and size indicator will face inward.
+The Owlet logo and size indicator face inward when worn.

 3. To find the correct size, refer to the sizing guide below.
-If you are in-between sizes you can wear differing hook positions on either side of the panel (for example, size x-small on the right side and size small on the left side).
+If you are in-between sizes you can wear differing hook positions on either side of the panel (for example, size XS on the right side and size S on the left side).

 4. Connect either side of the panel to your Band.